-Risk Title: Health and Health and Wellbeing Service Provision What is the risk?
+Risk Title: Health and Wellbeing Service Provision What is the risk?
 The risk is that following the negative impacts to leisure centres as a result of Covid-19, leisure centres may now face further pressures due to the increased cost of living including through loss of revenue as residents consider where they can save money and through increased cost of operating the centres given the energy price increases and increasing inflation.
-What could cause the risk to occur?
-This risk original escalated to the Strategic Risk register as a result of the Covid-19 pandemic forcing the closure of leisure centres, meaning a loss of income.
+What could cause the risk to occur? the closure of main cause This risk original escalated to the Strategic Risk register as a result of the Covid-19 pandemic forcing the closure of leisure centres, meaning a loss of income.
 The risk has now changed slightly and the main cause for it to remain on the strategic risk register is the risk that revenues reduce as the cost-of-living crisis deepens.
-Risk Scoring Likelihood o 5 (Almost Certain) the risk? we doing to reduce Worked with Fusion Impact Financial 4 (Major) Leisure to revise the management fee profile in response to Service Quality 2 (Minor) the reductions in income seen through Covid-19 (agreed by Reputation 2 (Minor) Council in Feb 2022) Continue to engage with Fusion to understand issues and support where Legal / Regulatory 2 (Minor) Health and Safety 4 (Major) possible Continue to monitor local and national Morale / Staffing ale / Staffing 2 (Minor) 4. position (given that all leisure providers will be In the same position) Promote active participation in sport and leisure through Council communication channels Current Update (March 2023)
+Risk Scoring Likelihood of f risk occurring 5 (Almost Certain) What are we doing to reduthe risk?
+1. Worked with Fus Impact Financial 4 (Major) Leisure to revise the management fee profile in response to Service Quality 2 (Minor) the reductions in income seen through Covid-19 (agreed by Health and Sa Reputation 2 (Minor) 2.
+Council in Feb 2022) Continue to engage with Fusion to understand issues and support where Legal/Regulatory 2 (Minor) Health and Safety 4 (Major) 3. possible Continue to monitor local and national Morale/Staffing 2 (Minor) 4. position (given that all leisure providers will be In the same position) Promote active participation in sport and leisure through Council communication channels Current Update (March 2023) The likelihood of this risk occurring has now increased to '5' as leisure Services nationally are now being significantly impacted by the increases to energy costs and other supplies and services, with the issue being further compounded as individuals consider their own levels of expenditure and focus on essential spending - with discretionary spending on items such as leisure being areas where individuals consider making savings.
+The Council continues to regularly meet with the Chief Executive of Fusion Leisure to understand the impacts.
+We are actively taking steps to support fusion progress plan for the decarbonisation of its sites which will, longer term, result in a reduction of energy costs - although does not address the immediate impacts.